open-craft/xblock-group-project-v2/docs/development.md

 * `make clean` - cleans tests and coverage results.
 * `make diff-cover` - provides coverage report only for files and lines changed in the current branch compared to master.
 In order to get correct results, run entire test suite with `--coverage` flag first, and make sure to update `master` branch to latest version (and rebase working branch, if necessary).
-Only analyzes python changes so far.

 ## Installation